 Graduate Student Organization

-About the GSO
+About the GSO Representatives

-The Anthropology Graduate Student Organization advocates for graduate students within Stanford’s Anthropology department and the university as a whole.
+The Anthropology Graduate Student Organization Representatives advocates for graduate students within Stanford’s Anthropology department and the university as a whole.
 It serves as a liaison between the department’s students, faculty, and staff; forms a sounding board for issues of collective concern; connects students with appropriate university resources; and coordinates other student-driven actions.

-The GSO’s responsibilities include:
+The responsibilities of the GSO reps include:

 - Holding quarterly student meetings